julianlam/feps/fep/3b86/fep-3b86.md

 This is a list of client tools that allow end-users to use Activity Intents on remote websites.

 * [Emissary](https://emissary.dev) publishes "share" and "like" buttons
+* [Forte](https://codeberg.org/fortified/forte) and also [the "streams" repository](https://codeberg.org/streams/streams) publish "wall-to-wall" post/reply buttons, as an alternative to carrying out these same operations directly on the home server using OpenWebAuth (FEP-61cf).
+Other interactions in progress.
 * Web Intents library (in progress)